-The trustee can release TPD benefits if you're permanently incapacitated.
+The trustee of the CSRF can release TPD benefits if you're permanently incapacitated.

-You're permanently incapacitated if the trustee is reasonably satisfied that due to ill-health, whether physical or mental, you're unlikely to engage in gainful employment for which you're reasonably qualified by education, training or experience.
+You're permanently incapacitated if the trustee of the CSRF is reasonably satisfied that due to ill-health, whether physical or mental, you're unlikely to engage in gainful employment for which you're reasonably qualified by education, training or experience.